liuyehcf/BlogSource/_unposts/Interview.md

 ## 2.6 Questions

 1. Why are you refactoring the subquery transformation process?
+    * In the previous process, the subquery would be transformed to ApplyOperator first, missing the opportunity to apply optimizations such as constant removal or predicate simplification
+    * After this refactor, the subquery used as an expression will be temporarily held back until the expression optimizations are performed, allowing it to fully benefit from these optimizations
+1. What's optimization can lead to 10 times performance boost of the ranking window function?
-1. What's the advantages of the morsel-driven execution engine.
+1. What's the advantages of the morsel-driven execution engine?
 1. Subquery classification.
-1. Pointer alias.

 # 3 Database